-A simple and effective way to mitigate DDoS attacks is to Black Hole Routing, available to almost all network admins and allowing to funnel bad traffic into the created route.
+A simple and effective way to mitigate DDoS attacks is Black Hole Routing, available to almost all network admins and allowing to funnel bad traffic into the created route.
 An admin defines restrictions that prevent legitimate normal traffic from dropping from the network.
 Also, in some cases, it’s better to throw all traffic into a blackhole.

 2. Anycast Network Diffusion

 Anycast represents a network addressing and routing tool, allowing inbound requests to be distributed to multiple locations.
 After other DDoS mitigation tools filter out some of the attack traffic, this one allocates the remaining attack traffic across various data centers, preventing locations from being overloaded with thousands of requests.